numerous-com/numerous-files/docs/README.md

 You can use the AWS backend if you have an AWS account.

-To save files on AWS S3 a bucket and a base prefix is needed to be specified using the env variables NUMEROUS_FILES_BUCKET and NUMEROUS_FILES_BASE_PREFIX.
+To save files on AWS S3 a bucket (need to be created before using `file_manager`) and a base prefix is needed to be specified using the env variables NUMEROUS_FILES_BUCKET and NUMEROUS_FILES_BASE_PREFIX.

 In order for the file_manager to access your files on aws, you need to provide authentication to access AWS.